jazesq/cpsc351_assignment1/README.md

 – Whether you implemented the extra credit.
 – Anything special about your submission that we should take note of.
   Our code only works on Ubuntu Version 17.10
+CONTRIBUTIONS:
+  Chris:

+  Jazmin: I worked with Melissa on the recv.cpp portion of the program.
+We divided the project by the .cpp files.
+Melissa and I were able to finish most of the functions and had our other partner's help with the print      function.
+We also contributed to the Makefile.

+  Melissa:

+  Jonathan: